 Every species is adapted to exploit and cope with a set of factors that together determine where on Earth it can live.
-These factors include physical ones like temperature or rainfall, or biological ones such as the threat of predation by another organism, infection by parasites, or combinations of physical and biological factors.
-In the middle of this so-called zoogeographic range, a species is in ballance with the factors important to its existence and its population fluctuates little from year to year.
+These factors include physical ones like temperature or rainfall (wetness), or biological ones such as the threat of predation by another organism, infection by parasites or disease microbes, or combinations of physical and biological factors.
+In the middle of its so-called zoogeographic range (the entire region in which a species normally lives), a species is in balance with the factors important to its existence and its population fluctuates little from year to year.
 As one nears an outer boundary of that range, however, one or more important factors begin to negatively affect the well being of that species and, depending on variation in the strength of that factor, the animal or plant may exhibit large fluctuations in abundance.
-Crossing that boundary, the species can no longer exist as that critical factor overcomes the capabilities of the species.
+Crossing that boundary, the species can no longer exist as that critical factor overcomes the capabilities of the species to cope with it.
+For instance it may be too hot, or too cold, or too dry or too wet.
 At different boundaries, say, to the north or to the south, a different factor likely is critical, usually related in some way to climate.
-Earth’s climate has begun to change rapidly owing to human-related factors.
-As the change in global climate accelerates, species are responding to the change, some more successfully than others, and in different ways at different boundaries of their range.
-To illustrate how they do this, we’ve chosen as an example the Antarctic penguins.

-between winter, when Antarctic sea ice is at its maximum, and late summer, when it is at its minimum.
+The Antarctic-wide maps, below, are based on data from NASA, and show the difference in ice extent between winter, when Antarctic sea ice is at its maximum, and late summer, when it is at its minimum (it has melted in the warmer season).
 In both seasons the ice extends from where waters are warmer than -1.7oC (about 29oF) to the edge of the Antarctic continent, where it is very cold, especially in winter.
-The Antarctic Polar Front marks the northern (warm) boundary of the Antarctic; the line labeled “ACC” marks the southern limit of the Antarctic Circumpolar Current that flows west around the continent, between it and the Polar Front.
-The southern boundary of this current affects where the northern boundary of sea ice will occur, an important detail.
+The Antarctic Polar Front marks the northern (warm) boundary of the Antarctic Southern Ocean; the line labeled “ACC” marks the southern limit of the Antarctic Circumpolar Current, propelled by westerly winds to flow toward the east around the continent, between it and the Polar Front.
+The southern boundary of this current is where the northern boundary of sea ice occurs, an important detail.
 Adélie Penguins and all but first-year Emperor Penguins travel no farther north than the limit of winter ice.

 The Emperor Penguin colony at Pt.
 Géologie is the site of where “March of the Penguins” was filmed.
 It is among the northernmost of all Emperor Penguin colonies and thus has relatively warm weather compared to most of the rest of Antarctica.
 In fact, it is near the northern edge of this species’ range; where most Emperor Penguins nest it is much colder.
-Emperors have been studied for a long time by French biologists associated with the Dumont d’Urville research station nearby.
+Emperors have been studied for a long time by French biologists associated with the Dumont d’Urville research station nearby at Pt.
+Géologie.

 Lessons from Past Environmental Change